-Build a Slackbot · Cloudflare Workers docs
+Build a Slackbot

 r.
 The

-Router class makes use of a few functions to allow you to quickly and easily set up request handling: the
+Router class makes use of a few functions to quickly and easily handle requests.
+The

-post method, as you might expect, takes in a path string, and a function handler, to say “when a client sends an HTTP
+post method takes in a path string and a function handler.
+This indicates “when a client sends an HTTP

 POST to the path